bitgoldcoin-project/bitgoldcoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/darkcoinproject/darkcoin/tags) are created regularly to indicate new official, stable release versions of DarkCoin.
+[Tags](https://github.com/bitgoldcoin-project/bitgoldcoin/tags) are created regularly to indicate new official, stable release versions of Bitgoldcoin.

 Testing
 -------